OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Lab.md

 ##Setting up the code
 1. Open Visual Studio and click **File->Open->Project/Solution**.
 2. Navigate to `C:\git\trainingcontent-nda\O3659\O3659-1 WebSDK\Starter Solution\Lab A\LabAWeb.sln`.
-3. Navigate to [https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually] to create your application in Azure and attain your **Client ID**.
+3. Your **Client ID** : 6fd45769-7a1e-4dc5-a876-90fa781b3d3e.
 Note this ID as it will be used later in the lab.
-4. Add your http://localhost address to your RedirectURI list in Azure.
-5. Add the same address as above /Home.html.
+4. Please use the following redirect URI in your code: http://localhost:62754
-7. Hit **F5** or **the Start Button** in Visual Studio.
-The website should launch in Internet Explorer.
+5. Hit **F5** or **the Start Button** in Visual Studio.
+The website should launch in Edge.

 ##Signing into Skype for Business
 This section will instruct a user on how to add code to your website in order to connect to Skype for Business Online.